mjeromin/linode-provisioning/README.md

 It will download the private git repo and then execute a second stage script within the repo named "stage2.sh".
 It is assumed that subsequent changes will be delegated to configuration management (ie. ansible, puppet, chef, etc.).

 ## stage2.sh
 This is the second stage bootstrap script, intended to setup configuration management.
+It will accept three parameters (`GIT_REPO`, `GIT_BRANCH`, `LINODE_ID`), install ansible, and kick off ansible-pull.

+## local.yml
+This is the common ansible playbook for all hosts that pull this repo via ansible-pull.
+At the very least, it will install a cronjob to ensure future ansible-pulls.
+For something more specific, ansible-pull allows yaml files named after the hostname (which will override local.yml)..

+## provision_instances.py
+Using Linode API v4, this script will provision VM instances based on YAML configuration found in a file named **config.yml** in the same directory.
+An example is included as filename **config.yml.example**.

+## contrib/config-helper.sh
+Using Linode API v4, this script will help list details of public images, instance types, and regions.